davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 03-MAY-2021
 * Coronavirus_CDC_Daily_v001 downloads latest deaths and cases data
 * Coronavirus_CDC_Daily_v001 adds function for plotting differences in raw and reference file
+* Coronavirus_CDC_Daily_v001 adds function for text summary of differences in raw and reference file